 Having worked in every aspect of production from raw materials to barrel aging, as Master Distiller, Harlen has driven many initiatives, including solidifying standards and consistency, quality focus and efficiency gains.
 He is active in overseeing a number of distilling and aging operations in various locations, all while promoting and educating the public on some of the world’s finest bourbon whiskeys.

-Harlen is a three-time James Beard Award nominee in Outstanding Wine and Spirits Professional category.
+Harlen is a four-time James Beard Award nominee in Outstanding Wine and Spirits Professional category.

-Click here to learn more about CLIX, the vodka created by and named for Harlen Wheatley.
+Click here to learn more about Wheatley, the vodka created by and named for Harlen Wheatley.